 - Select the Always or When options to enable card authorization on your form.
 Next, you will be prompted to map billing fields on your form that contain your customer’s name, address, and phone number.
 You must select an email address field to save customer details.
 All of this information will be used to verify payments, but only the email address will be sent to Stripe/Square.

 - Save your changes.
 Now, customers must select the I agree to save my card for future transactions option before submitting your form.
 This checkbox is required so that customers can give explicit consent to having their card information stored in Stripe/Square.
 At this point, you can authorize charges from within Cognito Forms or process charges later in Stripe/Square.

 Charge customers in Cognito Forms

-Once a customer’s card information has been saved, you can easily charge the card on file from within Cognito Forms:
+Once a customer’s card information has been saved, you can easily charge a one-time payment from within Cognito Forms:

 - Open your form’s Entries page.

 - Find the entry for the customer that you want to charge.

 - Select the Submit Payment button.

 - Select the Credit Card on File option, and hit Submit.
 Alternatively, you could enter a new credit card, or simply mark the amount as paid (with cash).

 The payment entry will now indicate a status of Paid.
 At this point, you can choose to refund the payment if necessary.
 Learn more about managing entries with payment.